Wildlife rescue service | Redland City Council

 Helping sick or injured wildlife

-The Redlands 24-hour Wildlife Rescue Service is a community volunteer program that responds to calls regarding sick, injured and orphaned wildlife on Redlands Coast.
+Redlands 24-hour Wildlife Rescue Service is a community volunteer program that responds to calls regarding sick, injured and orphaned wildlife on Redlands Coast.

 Managed by Redland City Council, the service runs 24-hours a day every day of the year.
-To report sick or injured wildlife phone (07) 3833 4031.

-What can you expect when you call?
+What can you expect when you call

 Our friendly, passionate volunteers will help by: